Same-sex marriage in the United Kingdom: Public opinion

 A September 2014 LucidTalk poll for the Belfast Telegraph showed that 40.1% of the population supported same-sex marriage, while 39.4% opposed and 20.5% either had or stated no opinion.
 Of those that gave an opinion, 50.5% supported and 49.5% opposed same-sex marriage.
 A poll in May 2015 found that 68% of the population supported same-sex marriage, with support rising to 75% in Belfast.
 A "mass rally", organised by the Irish Congress of Trade Unions, Amnesty International, and the Rainbow Project took place in Belfast on 13 June 2015, with a 20,000 person turnout.
 A June 2016 poll placed support for same-sex marriage at 70%, while those opposing it at 22%.

 An April 2018 poll put support for same-sex marriage among Northern Ireland's population at 76%, while 18% were opposed.

+Royal same-sex weddings

+In October and November 2021, several European governments, including those of Belgium, Luxembourg, the Netherlands, Norway and Sweden, confirmed that members of their respective royal families may marry a partner of the same sex without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession.
+The British Government has not commented on the matter, though royal experts have questioned whether the status of the king or queen as head of the Church of England, which currently does not allow same-sex marriages in its churches, would prevent an heir in a same-sex union from ascending the throne.

+The first same-sex marriage for a member of the British royal family occurred on 22 September 2018 when Lord Ivar Mountbatten married his partner James Coyle at his private estate in Uffculme.
+Mountbatten is through his father, David Mountbatten, the great-great-great grandson of Queen Victoria and a first cousin, once removed of Prince Philip, Duke of Edinburgh.
+His ex-wife Penny Mountbatten walked him down the aisle.
+A second marriage occurred in February 2024 for Ellen Lascelles and her Australian partner Channtel McPherson in Byron Bay, New South Wales.
+Lascelles is the daughter of Jeremy Lascelles and a great-great-granddaughter of King George V.